Patteerrik/sports-quiz/README.md

 ## Bugs
 * An error message appeared (GET https://8000-patteerrik-sportsquiz-4sb3rr13zvr.ws-eu110.gitpod.io/assets/favicon/site.webmanifest 404 (Not Found))
 * It was solved with removing a link(link rel="manifest" href="assets/favicon/site.webmanifest") in my html.

+## Features left to implement

+* Function to add different questions every new game
+* Function to save highscore and username

 ## Deployment